-The inventory purchases budget basically shows the business how much inventory it needs to purchase each period to maintain the required inventory levels, and ensure the availability of products in appropriate quantities and costs to meet anticipated demand.
+The inventory purchases budget shows the business how much inventory it needs to purchase each period to maintain inventory levels.
+This ensures the availability of products in appropriate quantities and costs to meet anticipated demand.

-The inventory purchases budget is calculated using the following formula
+The inventory purchase budget is calculated using the following formula

 Each of the values used in the inventory purchases budget formula can be found from the financial projections template as follows:

-- Cost of sales is shown on the income statement for the current period.
+- Cost of sales is from the income statement for the current period.

-- Ending inventory is shown on the balance sheet for the current period.
+- Ending inventory is from the balance sheet for the current period.

-- Beginning inventory is shown on the balance sheet for the previous period.
+- Beginning inventory is from the balance sheet for the previous period.

 Inventory Purchases Budget Example

-Suppose for example, the financial projection is showing that cost of sales for the period is 50,000, an ending inventory level of 8,000 and a beginning inventory level of 6,000.
-Using the inventory purchases budget formula, the purchases required during the period are calculated as follows:
+Suppose for example, the financial projection is showing that cost of sales for the period is 50,000.
+Additionally is shows an ending inventory level of 8,000 and a beginning inventory level of 6,000.
+Accordingly using the inventory purchases budget formula, the calculation of the purchases requirement during the period is as follows:

 Purchases = Cost of sales + Ending inventory - Beginning inventory Purchases = 50,000 + 8,000 - 6,000 Purchases = 52,000

-The inventory purchases budget simply tells the business how much product it needs to purchase in order to satisfy sales demand and maintain inventory levels, it does not tell the business the amount of cash it will need in order to pay for the inventory purchases.
+The inventory purchases budget simply tells the business how much product it needs to purchase in order to satisfy sales demand and maintain inventory levels.
+The budget does not tell the business the amount of cash it will need in order to pay for the inventory purchases.

-To convert the inventory purchases budget into a cash payments budget, the effect of credit given by trade suppliers needs to be taken into account, this is achieved using the following formula:
+To convert the inventory purchases budget into a cash payments budget, the effect of credit given by trade suppliers needs to be taken into account.
+The calculation of the cash payments is as follows.

 Cash payments = Purchases + Beginning accounts payable - Ending accounts payable

-It should be noted that in the context of the above formula purchases and accounts payable refer only to those relating to inventory suppliers.
+It should be noted that in the formula purchases and accounts payable refer only to those relating to inventory suppliers.

-In the above formula, purchases is the inventory purchases budget calculated earlier (52,000), and the values for beginning and ending accounts payable can be found in the balance sheets for the previous and current accounting periods respectively.
+In the above formula, purchases is the inventory purchases budget calculated earlier (52,000).
+The values for beginning and ending accounts payable can be found in the balance sheets for the previous and current accounting periods respectively.

-To continue our example, if the beginning accounts payable was 5,000 and the ending accounts payable was 7,500, then the cash payments required during the period is calculate as follows:
+To continue our example, if the beginning accounts payable was 5,000 and the ending accounts payable was 7,500, then the cash payments required during the period is calculated as follows:

 Cash payments = Purchases + Beginning accounts payable - Ending accounts payable Cash payments = 52,000 + 5,000 - 7,500 Cash payments = 49,500

-The cash payments (49,500) are less that the required inventory purchases budget (52,000), because additional credit (2,500) has been taken from suppliers by increasing accounts payable from 5,000 to 7,500 during the accounting period.
+As can be seen the cash payments (49,500) are less that the required inventory purchase budget (52,000).
+This occurs because additional credit (2,500) has been taken from suppliers by increasing accounts payable from 5,000 to 7,500 during the accounting period.

 Based on information from the financial projections, the business now knows that if the forecast cost of sales is 50,000, then given the required levels of inventory and accounts payable, it must purchase products to the value of 52,000, and make cash payments of 49,500 during the accounting period.